 This weekend, as you are no doubt already aware, witnessed the watery birth of The Great British Skinny Dip.
 It's a gimmick thought up by British Naturism – the national society for social nudity – to promote their cause.
 By now – the hope will have been – the beaches, lakes and leisure centres of this country will have seen more naked arses than a Brentwood bikini waxer.
-The organisers hope it will be the start of a whole month – if not an era – of public nudity.
+The organisers hope it will be the start of a whole month – if not an era – of public indecency.
 They've even given it a name: "Septembare".

 It's a cute effort, but is our cold and hateful little island really ready for this nude dawn?
 We might have permitted ourselves a tiny rush of titillation when we heard, in June, that a clothes-free restaurant had opened in London, but we've made up for it by keeping Stephen Gough, "the naked rambler", in prison for a total of ten years.

 Our priorities are all messed up: at one of Britain's few nudist beaches, in Dorset, located conveniently on the site of an old WWII training ground, the signs warning about the eyeball-melting dangers of naked people are at least ten times bigger than those alerting visitors to the presence of unexploded bombs.

 So: being naked in public – harmless fun or more hazardous than a Nazi firestorm?
 I decided to skinny dip across London to find out.